Get your FREE months when you start today * Terms apply

 Note: State income tax rates and withholding rules vary.
 This example uses an estimated 5% rate for New York for simplicity.

-Not only will you need to carefully calculate payroll taxes and make the payments, but you also need to file forms with the IRS and deposit taxes on time.
+You need to carefully calculate payroll taxes and make the payments.
+You also need to file forms with the IRS and deposit taxes on time.

 How often you need to deposit depends on your payroll size and how much tax you withhold.
 Most employers will fall into either a monthly or semi-weekly deposit schedule, which the IRS determines based on prior tax liability.